asweigart/codebreaker/README.md

 codebreaker
 ===========

-"Become a Code Breaker with Python" programs
+Hacking Secret Ciphers with Python" programs

-This repo contains the source for the encryption and code breaking programs featured in the book "Become a Code Breaker with Python".
+This repo contains the source for the encryption and code breaking programs featured in the book "Hacking Secret Ciphers with Python".

 Here's a general description of each of the files: